gerald1248/k8s-network-policy-viewer/README.md

 Custom inputs
 -------------
-The application is intended for in-cluster use -- in which case it fetches the required API resources from the cluster -- but you can supply arbitrary input by piping the output of `kubectl get pod,clusterpolicy --all-namespaces -o json` to it.
+The application is intended for in-cluster use -- in which case it fetches the required API resources from the cluster -- but you can supply arbitrary input by piping the output of `kubectl get pod,namespace,networkpolicy --all-namespaces -o json` to it.
 The application accepts both JSON and YAML, but you may wish to work with JSON so you can filter the input with `jq`.